Airbus Industrie Flight 129: Crash

 The aircraft had just successfully completed a landing, after the captain had performed two simulated engine loss go-arounds, taking a total of 55 minutes.
 The second takeoff would be made with the aircraft's center of gravity located in an extreme aft position.
 This time the aircraft was flown by the co-pilot, while the actions to shut off the engine and hydraulic circuit, and engage the autopilot, were carried out by the captain.
 The takeoff was completed successfully and the captain shut off the engine and hydraulic circuit.
 Three attempts were needed to engage the autopilot and the aircraft started to ascend to 2000 ft.
 The aircraft climbed too steeply, decreasing airspeed to 100 kn, below the minimum 118 knots required to maintain control.
 The aircraft started to roll, so the crew reduced power on the operating engine to counter the thrust asymmetry.
 This exacerbated the problem and the aircraft pitched down 15 degrees and soon after crashed into the ground.
-All seven people on board were killed, and the aircraft was destroyed.
+All seven people on board were killed, and the aircraft was written off.